 - Make an advanced day use reservation for the popular parks on weekends and holidays.
 This is especially recommended for Hueco Tanks, Enchanted Rock, Dinosaur Valley, Garner and Lost Maples in the fall.

 - If you’re visiting multiple Texas state parks, it might make sense to buy a Texas state park pass.
 It costs $70 for a year and includes entry for you and anyone in your car.
-Typically Texas state parks are $4-$8 per person, but it varies depending on the park.
+Typically Texas state parks are $4-$8 per person, but it varies from park to park.

 - Texas state parks usually have great paper maps that you can pick up when you enter.
 However, I also recommend downloading the offline version of popular trails on All Trails before heading out.